ianrahman/iOS-Dev-Notes/README.md

 - Swift classes must be subclasses of NSObject or declared with @objc
 - Anything with optionals in Swift can't be read by and don't show up in Objective-C -- Use nullable types are a workaround (e.g., use an unwrapped NSNumber? instead of an NSInt?)

+### Memory Management
+- Ownership has to do with how things are stored in RAM
+  - `strong` (default for objects)
+  - `weak`
+  - `assign` (default for primitives)
+  - `copy`
+  - `unsafe_unretained`
+- Atomicity has to do with thready saftey, but isn't very relevant anymore.
+  - `nonatomic` is generally what you want.
+  - `atomic` (default) theoretically makes things safer on older processors.
+- Writeability has to do with whether you can write to a property.
+  - `readwrite` (default) generates a setter.
+  - `readonly` no setter generated for the property.
+- Nullability specifies whether it is legal to assign nil to a property.
+  - Mostly useful for helping Xcode generate Swfit interfaces for Objective-C code.
+  - Only applicable for object types/pointers.
+  - `nullable` property comes into Swfit as an optional.
+(E.g., `String?`)
+  - `nonnull` propert comes into Swift as a non-optional.
+(E.g., `String`)
+  - `null_unspecified` (default) property comes into Swift as an implicitly unwrapped optional.
+(E.g., `String!`)
+  - `null_resettable` specifies that the property can be assigned `nil`, and resets the property to some default value.
+Comes into Swift as an optional.
+- Getter and Setter Naming allows you to rename the generated getter and setter methods
+  - `getter = <someNewGetter>`
+  - `setter = <someNewSetter>`

 ## Misc.
 - It's easier to teach a teacher to code than it is to teach a coder to teach.